jenkinsci/vectorcast-execution-plugin/README.md

     -   The Pipeline Job will then combine the coverage and test results from all of the individual machines/nodes.
     -   The VectorCAST Project should be specified as relative to the root of the checkout.
     - There is now an option to use the main Pipeline Job's Workspace as a dedicated single checkout directory.
 This checkout directory must be available to all executors across all nodes either by having all executors running on the same computer or having the main Pipeline Job's Workspace on a shared network drive.
+    - If addition processing is required to a repository after checkout, the user can add Post SCM Checkout Commands.
+These commands would be native to a shell or batch file depending on which platform the jobs is running on.
     - Using an existing drive/directory for the VectorCAST Project.
     -   The VectorCAST Project should be specified as an absolute path that is available on all machines/nodes.
     -   Each job can optionally clean up the working directory which will have no effect on the VectorCAST Project since it is located elsewhere.
     -   The reports are generated into the workspace and archived as part of the Jenkins Job.